CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

 ## Design

-* :house: Only make a class or function part of the Cesium API if it will likely be useful to end users; avoid making an implementation detail part of the public API.
+* :house: Make a class or function part of the Cesium API only if it will likely be useful to end users; avoid making an implementation detail part of the public API.
 When something is public, it makes the Cesium API bigger and harder to learn, is harder to change later, and requires more documentation work.
 * :art: Put new classes and functions in the right part of the Cesium stack (directory).
 From the bottom up:
    * `Source/Core` - Number crunching.
 Pure math such as [`Cartesian3`](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Core/Cartesian3.js).
 Pure geometry such as [`CylinderGeometry`](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Core/CylinderGeometry.js).
 Fundamental algorithms such as [`mergeSort`](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Core/mergeSort.js).
 Request helper functions such as [`loadArrayBuffer`](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Core/loadArrayBuffer.js).
    * `Source/Renderer` - WebGL abstractions such as [`ShaderProgram`](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Renderer/ShaderProgram.js) and WebGL-specific utilities such as [`ShaderCache`](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Renderer/ShaderCache.js).
 Identifiers in this directory are not part of the public Cesium API.
    * `Source/Scene` - The graphics engine, including primitives such as [Model](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Scene/Model.js).
-Code in this directory often depend on `Renderer`.
+Code in this directory often depends on `Renderer`.
    * `Source/DataSources` - Entity API, such as [`Entity`](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/DataSources/Entity.js), and data sources such as [`CzmlDataSource`](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/DataSources/CzmlDataSource.js).
    * `Source/Widgets` - Widgets such as the main Cesium [`Viewer`](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Widgets/Viewer/Viewer.js).

-It is usually obvious what directory a file belongs it.
+It is usually obvious what directory a file belongs in.
 When it isn't, the decision is usually between `Core` and another directory.
 Put the file in `Core` if it is pure number crunching or a utility that is expected to be generally useful to Cesium, e.g., [`Matrix4`](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Core/Matrix4.js) belongs in `Core` since many parts of the Cesium stack use 4x4 matrices; on the other hand, [`BoundingSphereState`](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/DataSources/BoundingSphereState.js) is in `DataSources` because it is specific to data sources.

 ![](1.jpg)